S.C. Man Is Accused Of Trying To Emulate Attack On Charleston Church

 A convicted felon, McDowell was arrested Wednesday night for violating a law prohibiting him from possessing a firearm and ammunition, according to the U.S. Attorney's Office in South Carolina.

-The arrest came after McDowell allegedly bought a pistol from an undercover FBI operative and said he was preparing for an attack like the one Roof carried out at Charleston's Emanuel African Methodist Episcopal Church in 2015 — but hadn't yet chosen a target or time, according to court documents.
+The arrest came after McDowell allegedly bought a pistol from an undercover FBI operative and said he was preparing for an attack like the one Roof carried out at Charleston's Emanuel African Methodist Episcopal Church — but hadn't yet chosen a target or time, according to court documents.

-McDowell was allegedly driven to act as he followed the legal proceedings against Roof, who was sentenced to death in January.
+McDowell was allegedly driven to act as he followed the legal proceedings against Roof, who was sentenced to death on federal hate crime charges in January.

 "The documents also say in December, McDowell wrote on Facebook that he would love to act — with a link to a conservative Jewish synagogue in Myrtle Beach," South Carolina Public Radio's Alexandra Olgin reports for NPR's Newscast unit.